The 2015 Annual Meeting was hosted by the Danish Ministry of Foreign Affairs in Copenhagen.

-- Keynote address: Jan Mischke, McKinsey Global Institute (MGI), outlined four key ‘disruptive trends’ which McKinsey believe will shape the global economy going forward, according to their new book.
+- Keynote address: Jan Mischke, McKinsey Global Institute (MGI), outlined four key ‘disruptive trends’ which McKinsey believe will shape the global economy going forward.

 - New players and partners: Should donors collaborate more with emerging powers to promote PSD?
 Emerging powers approach development with different models.
 This session explored those models and the learning opportunities they offer for ‘traditional’ donors.
 It also explored practical lessons in trilateral cooperation.